top of page

 When we think about the aging process, the first thing that comes to mind for most people is "arthritis".
 Your cat's joints have played an important role in their lives, and it is quite common to start seeing behavioral changes in your cat when joint pain comes into the picture.
 Although arthritis is commonly seen in cats in ages 7 years or older, cats bearing additional weight on their joints may begin having pain and limited mobility even before this time.
 It's important for cat owners to know that joint pain is just one of many changes for an "aging cat".
 Other changes a senior cat may experience are: impaired vision, impaired hearing, increased sensitivity to stimulus, dental pain, and cognitive dysfunction.
 With these physical changes slowly happening, many cat owners report changes in their cat's behaviors.

 For a cat with arthritis you might see your cat resting on lower surfaces than before.
 This might look like your cat who once played on a cat tree daily, never "bothers" with it anymore - or the cat that once always slept with you now never does.
 Painful joints can also cause your cat to struggle with entering the litter box, and thus you may find your cat having accidents around your home.
 Additionally, a cat who has painful joints may become extremely sensitive to touch meaning activities like picking them up, clipping their nails, brushing them, and even petting can become a painful experience that they may no longer enjoy.
 Lastly, self grooming can become a painful activity for them especially when reaching those difficult to reach areas.
 Thus your cat may begin to display a more "oily" looking coat.
 The aging cat also experiences some sensory changes as well, including mild to complete loss of vision or hearing.
 Some cats with hearing and vision impairment can become more sensitive to certain sounds or movements because they are no longer able to see and hear things at the same distance they once could.
 These cats can become easily startled and may seem to be "on edge" or fearful without reason.
 These changes also play a part in your cats preferences of "safe" places to hangout as well so keep a close eye on where your cat is spending most of their time.
-If your senior cat's appetite has seemed to change suddenly, dental disease may be the reason.
+If your senior cat's appetite has seemed to change suddenly, dental disease could be the reason.
 Cat's with poor oral hygiene can experience tooth decay, which results in gum inflammation, infection and of course pain.
 Cats who are on a dry food diet may start being more messy at their bowl, flicking food in all directions while they try to eat with areas of their mouth that hurt less.
 In more painful situations, your cat may attempt to swallow large amounts of food without chewing which can result in stomach upset or vomiting.
 If your cat has stopped eating their food completely, a call to your vet is necessary.
 Cognitive changes in your cat are also important to look out for.
 Cats with cognitive decline may have a decreased interest in certain activities and increased moments where they seem confused or lost.
 Visually you might see your cat pacing back and forth through rooms of your home or even sudden yowling in the middle of the night or when in the dark when the house is quiet.
 This vocalization is your cats way of expressing their confusion and may be seeking guidance to something such as a valued resource, place or person.
 Even with everything we mentioned above, there are even MORE possibilities for changes in your cats health as they age.
 If there is one thing all cat owners should know, it's that cats do an incredible job of hiding pain and discomfort.
 Now more than ever, it is essential to pay close attention to their your cat's health and behavior.

 Wondering how you can help support your cat through their senior years?